3rdBench/ToDoListv2/readme.md

 ## ToDoList

-A minimalist ToDoList that exploress Express, HTTP GET and POST routing.
+A minimalist ToDoList that explores Express, HTTP GET and POST routing.

 Taken from Udemy's "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu.